Blog

 Dyslexia, Cogmed, Working Memory Usha Patel Dyslexia, Cogmed, Working Memory Usha Patel

-Are you Neurodivergent and struggle with Time Management?
+Are you neurodivergent and struggle with time management?

-MANY individuals with dyslexia often continue to struggle because of a weak working memory, even long after good literacy skills have been established.
+Many individuals with dyslexia often continue to struggle because of a weak working memory, even long after good literacy skills have been established.
 So, in a busy work environment that is increasingly flooded with information, professionals need to stay on track, prioritise activities and overcome the constant distractions that slow productivity.

 Read More